j4kim/vue-kanban/README.md

 The `buckets` object is altered when a card is moved, this is the major difference with the original component by @BrockReece.

-### Receiving Changes
+### Events
-The component will emit an event when a card is moved
+The component will emit these events:
+- `update-card` when a card is moved
+- `click-card` when a card is clicked

+Both events have the card object and the bucket name as arguments.

 ```html
 <Kanban :buckets="buckets" @update-card="updateCard" />